-This unit focuses on the establishment phase of a business's life.
-Establishing a business involves complying with legal requirements as well as making decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
-In this unit students examine the legal requirements that must be satisfied to establish a business. investigate the Thev essential features of effective marketing and consider the best way to meet the needs of the business in terms of financial staffing and record keeping.
-Students analyse various management practices in this area by applying this knowledge to contemporary business case studies from the past four years.
+This unit focuses on the establishment phase of a business.
+Establishing a business involves compliance with legal requirements as well as decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
+In this unit students examine the legal requirements that must be met to establish a business.

+They investigate the essential features of effective marketing and consider the best way to meet the needs of the business in terms of staffing and financial record keeping.
+Students analyse management practices by applying key knowledge to contemporary business case studies from the past four years.

-There are many career opportunities for students who have completed Business Management including employment in: Banking, Employment Financial Manager, Planner.
-Industrial Relations.
-Insurance Officer, Human Resource Manager, Marketing, Office Work, Public Relations, Real Estate, Retailing and Sales, Small Business owner, Stockbroking, Tax Agent, Travel and Tourism and Management.
+There are many career opportunities for students who have completed Business Management including vocations in: Banking, Employment Manager, Financial Planner, Industrial Relations, Insurance Officer, Human Resource Manager, Marketing, Office Work, Public Relations, Real Estate, Retail and Sales, Small Business Owner, Stockbroking, Tax Agent, Travel and Tourism, and Management.